 Salvage cars are a favorite of many, from the do-it-yourself hobbyist who likes to restore junkers in his or her own time to the enterprising used car dealer who likes to offer super-inexpensive cars to customers with little in the way of financial resources.

-However, if there’s one place in the automotive industry that salvage cars are almost entirely unwelcome, it’s the insurance sector.
+However, if there’s one place in the automotive industry where salvage cars are almost entirely unwelcome, it’s the insurance sector.
 In fact, car insurance companies would rather not insure salvage cars at all if it was possible.

 So why is this so?
 Furthermore, what can you do about it if you’re a proponent of salvage vehicles and you enjoy rebuilding them yourself?
-Here’s a quick overview on just those very topics.
+Here’s a quick overview of just those very topics.

 Why Insurers Loathe Salvage Vehicles

 To understand why insurers look askance at salvage cars, it’s important to understand how salvage vehicles come into being.
 Salvage laws can vary from state to state, but typically a car is declared salvage whenever it’s “totaled”, or when it’s written off by an insurer.
 This usually occurs when the damage a car sustains in an accident is more costly to repair than the value of the vehicle as a whole.